 5. All clubs and organizations seeking recognition must:

 I. Successfully submit a completed Club Application which includes the following components:

 i.
 The names, student numbers, and emails of 15 currently registered York University students who are members of the group.
+(Exception to this rule is clubs tied to academic programs at York where the will be no minimum requirement for membership).
 Executives and 80% of the clubs’ members must be currently registered York University students.

 ii.
 Renewing clubs must provide a copy of the election meeting minutes that ratified the new executive team.

 iv.
 The personal contact information for both signing officers (both must be current York University students).

 v.
 Information on any Departmental/College/Faculty affiliations, including any non-York staff members the organization has.

 vi.
 An agreement by the signing officers to abide by the “Statement on Rights and Responsibilities”.
 The group must also consent to indemnify and hold the University harmless for any damages and legal costs resulting from its activities.